top of page

 The Butt, Emerald Pools and Painted Canyon areas are all accessed via a third class scramble down from the camp site.
 These crags are in the shade most of the day and have the shortest approaches (5-30 minutes).

-To access the Weir Dam and Solarium areas there are three options, two of which require rappel and top belay skills.
-This area experiences full sun most of the day and it is a good idea to go early and to avoid the middle of the day.
-Bring extra water to this area!
-Please go in groups and notify an AAC event organizer when you plan to be down there.
-Approaches to this area, including drive, descent/ascent, and hike-in, will take over an hour.
+To access the Weir Dam and Solarium areas, there are three options available, two of which require rappelling and top belaying skills.
+Given the area's exposure to full sun for most of the day, it's advisable to go early or avoid midday hours.
+It's crucial to carry extra water due to the high sun exposure.
+For safety, please travel in groups and inform an AAC event organizer of your planned descent.
+The approaches to this area, encompassing driving, descending/ascent, and hiking, typically require over an hour.

 For more details on accessing climbing areas on the ranch please refer to our Approach Beta section of the website.
 A .pdf of this section is available for you to download offline and reference on the ranch.